gautamdhameja/substrate-account-filter/readme.md

-# Substrate Account Set
+# Substrate Account Filter

-A [Substrate](https://github.com/paritytech/substrate) pallet for account-level permissioning.
+A [Substrate](https://github.com/paritytech/substrate) pallet for account-level filtering/permissioning.

 The pallet maintains a allow-list of accounts that are permitted to submit extrinsics.
 Sudo (or any other governance mechanism, when supported) could be used to add and remove accounts from this list.